python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_0a_preliminaries.md

 - Create student login accounts if necessary.

 - Introductions.
-  - Who you are?
+  - Name?
-  - Where your from?
+  - Where you're from?
   - Any IT experience?
   - Anything interesting about yourself you would like to share?
   - What you expect from this course?